-- Cotton and wool are often used in the mattress cover to promote breathability.
+- Cotton and wool, which are often used in the mattress cover to promote breathability.
 Organic cotton is unbleached, non-GMO, and grown without fertilizers or pesticides.
 Cotton promotes breathability, while wool is favored for its moisture-wicking properties.

-- OEKO-TEX Standard 100 does not certify a mattress as organic or not, but it ensures that it does not exceed emission limits for volatile organic compounds (VOCs), formaldehyde, PBDEs, allergy-inducing dyes, and other chemicals that are dangerous for humans.
+- OEKO-TEX Standard 100 is not a certification of whether something is organic; instead, it ensures that a material does not exceed the emission limits for volatile organic compounds (VOCs), formaldehyde, PBDEs, allergy-inducing dyes, and other chemicals that are dangerous for humans.
 VOCs are most common with memory foam and polyfoam and are responsible for the initial off-gassing odor present with some foam mattresses.
 VOCs vaporize soon after entering the air when the mattress is unpackaged, but they can be irritating to people with skin disorders or sensitivity.

-- CertiPUR-US is a certification given to mattyresses containing polyfoams which are free of harmful materials like mercury, lead, PBDEs, formaldehyde, ozone depleters and more.
+- CertiPUR-US is a certification given to mattresses containing polyfoams that are free of harmful materials like mercury, lead, PBDEs, formaldehyde, ozone depleters, and more.
 They also have low VOCs.
 Foams certified CertiPUR-US do not have to be organic, but they are certified for not containing materials shown to be harmful to humans.

 - GreenGuard and GreenGuard Gold are additional certifications regarding safe VOC emission limits.

-- Eco-Institut certifies latex mattresses that do not exceed emission limits for hazardous chemical substances.
+- Eco-Institut certifies latex mattresses that do not exceed the emission limits for VOCs or hazardous chemical substances.